 If you buy a vehicle which is already registered, make sure the registration is transferred to you.
 You will not need to buy a new greenslip for that vehicle until the current registration expires.

-When you buy or sell a vehicle, the RTA is notified of the transfer of ownership.
-The RTA then notifies the greenslip insurer of the transfer of that ownership.
+When you buy or sell a vehicle, the RMS is notified of the transfer of ownership.
+The RMS then notifies the greenslip insurer of the transfer of that ownership.

 You can cancel your greenslip.

-To cancel your greenslip you must firstly cancel the vehicle registration through the RTA.
-If you take proof of cancellation from the RTA to your greenslip insurer, you will be entitled to a refund relative to the unexpired portion of your greenslip.
+To cancel your greenslip you must firstly cancel the vehicle registration through the RMS.
+If you take proof of cancellation from the RMS to your greenslip insurer, you will be entitled to a refund relative to the unexpired portion of your greenslip.

 Your CTP greenslip insurer may charge an administration fee for the cancellation and you may not obtain a refund of the MCIS Levy.